Applies to England, Northern Ireland and Wales

 Can the IETF support anaerobic digestion projects?

-All fuel production is out of scope for the IETF, so the costs of installing or carrying out a study to install an anaerobic digestor (or similar plant) would not be in scope for support.
+All fuel production is out of scope for the IETF.
+The costs of installing or carrying out a study to install an anaerobic digestor (or similar plant) would not be in scope for support.

 Can IETF funding be used to connect my site to the gas or electricity grid?